-1. Provide professional development on site facilitated by Reading and mathematics Coaches; Bi-Weekly in-class support by District Curriculum Support Specialists; Administrative Walkthroughs and Feedback.
+Provide professional development on site facilitated by Reading and mathematics Coaches; Bi-Weekly in-class support by District Curriculum Support Specialists; Administrative Walkthroughs and Feedback are ongoing to build capacity.

 3. Describe the school's teacher mentoring program, including the rationale for pairings and planned mentoring activities.